DOCA0285EN-03

 • During commissioning of the installation and following any modification, check that the MicroLogic Active configuration and protection function settings are consistent with the results of this study.

-• MicroLogic Active protection functions are set by default to the minimum value, except for the long time protection function which is set to the maximum value, by default.
+• MicroLogic Active protection functions are set by default to the minimum value.

 Check the settings with EcoStruxure Power Commission software connected to the MicroLogic Active control unit.